matatk/agrip/BUILD.md

 1. The engine, QuakeC compiler, gamecode and Quake map compilation tools, written predominantly in C (with some QuakeC), which need to be compiled.
 These can be found in the "giants" directory.
 2. AudioQuake is based on these and adds all of the custom game assets, launcher, support for mods, and documentation.
 The "audioquake" directory contains all of that stuff.
 The AudioQuake launcher and build system is written in Python.
-3. The Level Description Language tools and documentation can be found in the "ldl" directory—though the relevant files from there are automagically brought in to AudioQuake builds, so anyone can access them via the GUI launcher.
+3. The Level Description Language tools and documentation can be found in the "ldl" directory&mdash;though the relevant files from there are automagically brought in to AudioQuake builds, so anyone can access them via the GUI launcher.
 You only need to venture into LDL's directory if you want to use it stand-alone on the command-line, and that's only currently supported on the Mac.
 LDL is also written in Python.

 When you make a build of AudioQuake and Level Description Language, the Python code is "frozen" into a form that runs without the need for Python to be installed.
 A build has to be made on the platform (Mac or Windows) on which it's intended to be run.